Airbnb changed the game!

 What follows are sharing economy platforms that change guests from being tourists and travellers to become guests in the case of Airbnb.

-Exploring the value co-creation …
+Our study: Exploring value co-creation in Airbnbs

 Theoretical Framework: Value Co-Creation Airbnb (Johnson, A.G. and Neuhofer, B. (2017))